5 Slovene habits you need to hear about!

 5. Climbing its highest mountain is a MUST

-To be honest, this is indeed a true and stunning life adventure.
-In Slovenia we tend to think this tradition confirms our national identity and love to our country – which our ancestors were dreaming about for long centuries.
+To be honest, it’s truly a remarkable life adventure.
+In Slovenia, we see this tradition as a powerful expression of our national identity and deep love for our country—something our ancestors dreamed of for centuries.

 Leave a Reply